Q&A with athletics director Harry Sheehy on spring sports cancellations

 Were the student-athletes aware of the possibility of this decision?

 HS: I’m going to say probably not.
 I think it happened so quickly.
-What happened a few days ago was the men’s and women’s Ivy League basketball tournament was cancelled, but we were going to go on with the spring as the situation allowed.
+What happened a few days ago was the men’s and women’s Ivy League basketball tournament was canceled, but we were going to go on with the spring as the situation allowed.
 The things that impact this are not just the number of people involved but the venue — how close is it, how compact is it — and then the world changed last night when NBA player Rudy Gobert from the Jazz tested positive.

 HS: It hadn’t been very long, because this was so rapidly moving.
 Just go back two weeks.
 No one was thinking about this.
 Then I think one of the tipping points — and I don’t know whether the presidents paid attention to this or not — but when the New England Small College Athletic Conference canceled the spring, I think that everybody kind of went, “Whoa, what do we do now?”
 We’re watching this thing unfold in real time right in front of our eyes by the hour.
 I would expect to wake up tomorrow with the world in a slightly different place than it is right now.

 The Ivy League was the first to cancel its conference basketball tournament.
 When did that conversation start?